Russia's Sberbank posts 74% jump in third-quarter net profit

 ($1 = 78.87 roubles)

-(Reporting by Andrey Ostroukh and Tatiana Voronova; Writing by Andrey Ostroukh; Editing by David Goodman)
+(Reporting by Andrey Ostroukh and Tatiana Voronova; Writing by Andrey Ostroukh Editing by Tomasz Janowski)

 ((andrey.ostroukh@thomsonreuters.com; +7 495 775 1242;))